Cannabis (drug): Recreational

-According to DEA Chief Administrative Law Judge, Francis Young, "cannabis is one of the safest therapeutically active substances known to man."
-Being under the effects of cannabis is usually referred to as being "high" or "stoned."
+Being under the effects of cannabis is usually referred to as being "high".
 Cannabis consumption has both psychoactive and physiological effects.
-The "stoned" experience can vary widely, based (among other things) on the user's prior experience with cannabis, and the type of cannabis consumed.
+The "high" experience can vary widely, based (among other things) on the user's prior experience with cannabis, and the type of cannabis consumed.
 When smoking cannabis, a euphoriant effect can occur within minutes of smoking.
-Aside from a subjective change in perception and mood, the most common short-term physical and neurological effects include increased heart rate, increased appetite, impairment of short-term and working memory, and psychomotor coordination.
+Aside from a subjective change in perception and mood, the most common short-term physical and neurological effects include increased heart rate, increased appetite, impairment of short-term and working memory, and impairment of psychomotor coordination.

 Additional desired effects from consuming cannabis include relaxation, a general alteration of conscious perception, increased awareness of sensation, increased libido and distortions in the perception of time and space.
-At higher doses, effects can include altered body image, auditory and/or visual illusions, pseudohallucinations and ataxia from selective impairment of polysynaptic reflexes.
 In some cases, cannabis can lead to dissociative states such as depersonalization and derealization.

 Spiritual

 Cannabis has held sacred status in several religions and has served as an entheogen – a chemical substance used in religious, shamanic, or spiritual contexts – in the Indian subcontinent since the Vedic period.
 The earliest known reports regarding the sacred status of cannabis in the Indian subcontinent come from the Atharva Veda, estimated to have been composed sometime around 1400 BCE.

-The Hindu god Shiva is described as a cannabis user, known as the "Lord of bhang.
+The Hindu god Shiva is described as a cannabis user, known as the "Lord of bhang".

 In modern culture, the spiritual use of cannabis has been spread by the disciples of the Rastafari movement who use cannabis as a sacrament and as an aid to meditation.